kot-behemoth/kitsunadata/README.md

 ## Deployment

-### Deploying to DigitalOcean with Dokku

-This project can be deployed to DigitalOcean using Dokku with the following architecture:
+This project can be deployed to DigitalOcean/Hetzner/EC2 using Dokploy with the following architecture:

 1. **Metabase Container**:
    - Dedicated hostname (e.g., metabase.yourdomain.com)